 gain historical perspective by placing their growing knowledge into different contexts: understanding the connections between local, regional, national and international history; between cultural, economic, military, political, religious and social history; and between short- and long-term timescales

 To check how well our students are learning the curriculum, teachers use a full range of assessment techniques.
-These include diagnostic questions to reveal your child’s historical preconceptions and common misunderstandings, questioning and end-of-topic/learning cycle assessments.
+These include diagnostic questions to reveal your child’s historical preconceptions and common misunderstandings, questioning and summative assessments twice per year.

 Students undertake a depth study of Germany 1895-1945 and a wider world depth study of Conflict and Tension in Asia 1945-1975